 Guidance for the COVID-19 Public Health Emergency

-Following the release of new CMS guidance, we’re waiving all member copays for COVID-19 testing.
+Following CMS guidance, we’re waiving all member copays for COVID-19 testing.
 We are also waiving prior authorization (PA) requirements for testing.

 How to order testing

-For patients who meet current guidance for evaluation of COVID-19, order the test from one of our laboratory partners in your state:
+For patients who meet current guidance for evaluation of COVID-19, order the test from 1 of our laboratory partners in your state:

 - Florida, Ohio, and Texas